AlloyinIllinoisan/DIC-SEM/README.md

 Once completed, you need to get back on Marshawn and go to your "Batch Files" folder again.
 Go to the batch file "Double_Click_Me.bat" and double-click it.
 It is a difficult instruction, but I have complete confidence in your abilities.

 This will automatically sort all your files by extension, generate tiffs for .BlN, .LRt, .GrX, .BlA, .DpX, and .DpY files, as well as stitch and display the resulting images.
 The .LRt, .GrX, and .BlA will also have a Gaussian blur applied.

+After all of this is completed, you will receive an email informing you that your data is ready for your viewing pleasure.

 You can be emailed at every step, if you so choose.